Otmanitaki/Azure-lab-AD-identity-management/README.md

 ## Conclusion
 This lab demonstrates the ability to manage complex cloud identity environments.
 Beyond simple setup, it showcases the diagnostic skills required to troubleshoot firewall-level blocks and apply enterprise-grade security policies through AD and GPMC.

-*Developed by [Taki] as part of an Advanced Azure Systems aand Active Directory Administration Portfolio.*
+**Developed by [Taki] as part of an Advanced Azure Systems and Active Directory Administration Portfolio.**